biocore/qiime/doc/scripts/split_libraries.rst

 		Disable attempts to find nearest corrected barcode.
 Can improve performance. [default: False] -w, `-`-qual_score_window
 		Enable sliding window test of quality scores.
 If the average score of a continuous set of w nucleotides falls below the threshold (see -s for default), the sequence is discarded.
 A good value would be 50.
 0 (zero) means no filtering.
 Must pass a .qual file (see -q parameter) if this functionality is enabled. [default: 0]
+	-p, `-`-disable_primers
+		Disable primer usage when demultiplexing.
+Should be enabled for unusual circumstances, such as analyzing Sanger sequence data generated with different primers.  [default: False]

 **Output:**